phetsims/phet-info/deployment-info/chipper-2.0.md

   - Use the [prototype testing template](https://github.com/phetsims/QA/blob/master/issue-templates/prototype-test-template.md).
   - Issue title format is "Prototype test: ${{SIM}} {{VERSION}}", for example "Prototype test: Natural Selection 1.0.0-rc.1".
   - Label the issue `QA:prototype-test`.
-- Testing will not be as thorough as a production RC and will focus on "normal" usability and pedagogical accuracy.
-Issues found in testing that go beyond these requirements will typically be deferred.
-- A prototype will be deemed "ready for release" when the design team agrees that the feature set of the sim is acceptable, and testing has been completed.
 - After publishing, the developer will:
     - Revert `README.md` to unpublished by running `grunt unpublished-README`.
     - Inform the lead designer that the prototype is published.
 The lead designer will then